ludeathefer/RubiksCube/README.md

 # Rubik's Cube Visualizer

 A simple Rubik's Cube visualizer built using Processing for a computer graphics project.
-This project is based on "The Coding Train"'s Rubik's Cube challenge, with some modifications to fit my approach.
+This project is based on The Coding Train's Rubik's Cube challenge, with some modifications to fit my approach.

 ## Features